dimaslanjaka/universal-framework/wp-content/plugins/google-apps-login/readme.txt

 One-click login will work for the following domains and user accounts:

+*  Google Workspace Starter
+*  Google Workspace Business Standard
+*  Google Workspace Business Plus
+*  Google Workspace Enterprise
+*  Google Workspace for Nonprofits
-*  G Suite Basic (Google Apps for Work)
+*  Google Workspace for Government
-*  G Suite Business (Google Apps Unlimited for Work)
-*  G Suite for Education (Google Apps for Education)
+*  Google Classroom (Google Workspace for Education)
-*  G Suite for Non-profits (Google Apps for Non-profits)
-*  G Suite for Government (Google Apps for Government)
 *  Personal gmail.com and googlemail.com emails

 Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not do this securely unless they also use OAuth2.
-This is discussed further in the [FAQ](http://wordpress.org/plugins/google-apps-login/faq/).
+This is discussed further in the [FAQ](https://wordpress.org/plugins/google-apps-login/#faq).

 = Translations =